jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 ### Spotlight Enterprise Cloud Integration

-* On Spotlight Cloud, a small subset of monitoring features are available for Spotlight Enterprise user such as SQL Server Overview page monitoring, Alarms, Performance health, etc.
+* On Spotlight Cloud a small subset of monitoring features are available for Spotlight Enterprise users such as SQL Server Overview page monitoring, Alarms, Performance health, etc.
 * This particular integration is free for Spotlight Enterprise users.

 ### Spotlight Cloud Solution

 * Spotlight Cloud is a cloud-powered SQL Server Performance monitoring solution that provides 24*7 monitoring, instant diagnostics, and powerful tuning to ensure consistent performance and high availability.
 * To try the Spotlight Cloud solution, please following the Getting Started documentation on [doc.spotlightcloud.io/getting-started/](https://doc.spotlightcloud.io/getting-started/).
-* Spotlight Cloud is a SaaS offering and the charge solution is subscription-based.
+* Spotlight Cloud is a SaaS offering and is charged on a subscription basis.
 At the end of the 30-day free trial, you need to pick from one of the two plans depending on your SQL Server performance monitoring needs. [www.spotlightcloud.io/pricing](https://www.spotlightcloud.io/pricing).

 ## Troubleshooting Errors